 - HR practitioners who ‘connect’ well with those they support

 The authors conclude that “investment in effective and early resolution” may have “a very significant” return.
 Identifying problems early is key.
-This is because costs in the early stages of conflict are relatively low but start to mount if employees continue to work while ill and/or take time off sick.
-Costs are pushed higher once formal processes are in play, but they escalate markedly once employees either resign or are dismissed.
+This is because costs in the early stages of conflict are relatively low but start to mount if employees continue to work while ill and/or go off sick.
+Costs increase once formal processes are in play, but they escalate markedly once employees resign or are dismissed.

 3. Where conflict has occurred, employers should place much greater emphasis on repairing the employment relationship.

-4. Taking early action to address concerns about an employee’s capability and performance is also important (as well as effective recruitment and performance management practices).
+4. Taking early action to address concerns about an employee’s capability and performance is also important (as well as effective recruitment and performance management).

-This is because of the scale of the hidden costs of replacing staff who have been sacked or ‘managed out’.
+This is because of the considerable hidden costs of replacing staff who have been sacked or ‘managed out’.

 5. Employers should approach disciplinary issues with a focus on learning rather than blame.

 Formal procedures, too often concerned with legal compliance and blame, are so costly in terms of resignations, dismissals, and sickness absence, “they should be the exception rather than the rule”.
-The authors acknowledge that employers may need to take “swift and decisive action” on rare occasions “to establish clear red lines around unacceptable behaviours”.
+Employers may need to take “swift and decisive action” on rare occasions “to establish clear red lines around unacceptable behaviours”.

 6. Policy, and the role of ACAS itself, should reflect the evidence.

 It should focus on resolution of conflict within organisations rather than on legal compliance and the effectiveness of the tribunal system.
-This is because, contrary to perception, the total cost burden on employers of litigation is far less than that which accumulates in earlier phases of conflict.
+This is because, contrary to perception, the total cost to employers of litigation is far less than that which accumulates in earlier phases of conflict.